otwcode/open-doors-eFiction/README.md

 ### Step 03 - Convert eFiction to Open Doors

-This step converts the efiction tables into a database using the Open Doors structure and adds it to a new directory 03.
+This step converts the efiction tables into a new database using the Open Doors structure, and creates a backup of the new tables to a new directory 03.

 ### Step 04 - Convert chapters